 The right of way belongs to the moving traffic.
 Other drivers are not required to change lanes to allow vehicles to enter.
 When allowing other vehicles to merge, if it is safe, change lanes to allow the vehicle room to merge.
+Check mirrors and blind spots, and use the turn signal if it is safe to change lanes.
 If it is unsafe to change lanes, it may still be possible to accelerate or decelerate to allow others to merge (provided it is safe to do so).